Rliop913/OCCAstft/README.md

 ### 4. CMake Configuration

 - Modify a `CMakeLists.txt` file in the new vendor directory to define the build settings.
 For example:

-### 5. Build and Test

-- Build the new vendor and ensure the executable is generated.
-Test the executable to verify it works as expected.

 ---